tobias-weiss-ai-xr/opendesk-edu/docs/workflow.md

 ## Licensing

-As a standard, the openDesk platform development team uses [reuse.software](https://reuse.software/) wherever possible to annotate license and copyright.
+As a standard, the openDesk platform development team uses [reuse.software](https://reuse.software/) wherever possible to annotate license and copyright information.

 openDesk uses Apache 2.0 as the license for their work.
 A typical reuse copyright and license header looks like this:
 ```